 The Australian aquaculture and wild catch fishery sector is recognised as among the best-managed industries globally due to sustainable methods and rigorous environmental and biosecurity practices.
 These practices are constantly evolving and improving through scientific research, so that Australian seafood can continue to be enjoyed for generations to come.
 Collaboration with Indigenous communities is an important focus, allowing traditional techniques to inform contemporary work practices and Indigenous Communities to access training and business opportunities.

-The Aquaculture and Wild Catch Industry Reference Committee (IRC) covers the following sectors:
+The Aquaculture and Wild Catch Industry Reference Committee (IRC) covered the following sectors:

 - Aquaculture (offshore and onshore)